 From biotech to web design, our companies excel thanks to an open community and a well maintained space to work in.BECOME A MEMBER→

 As one of the original co-founders, Matt viewed the launch of the FertiLab Thinkubator as a grand experiment – a “high-risk, high-return” venture to see if real change could be actively driven.
-Of course trying the new and the innovative has always been Matt’s cup-of-tea both in his 16 years at Molecular Probes Inc. (http://en.wikipedia.org/wiki/Molecular_Probes) (through its various M&A rebadging) and now within his own company NemaMetrix (www.nemametrix.com).
-Equal parts humbled and driven by the support and success of FertiLab so far he sees the role of FertiLab as being a trailblazer willing and able to take risks where other governmental run agencies cannot (be it in opening the original space, to holding the areas first micro-seed fund pitch competition, to crafting the ID8 incubator course).
+Of course, trying the new and the innovative has always been Matt’s cup-of-tea both in his 16 years at Molecular Probes Inc. (http://en.wikipedia.org/wiki/Molecular_Probes;through its various M&A rebadging) and now within his own company NemaMetrix (www.nemametrix.com).
+Equal parts humbled and driven by the success of FertiLab so far, he sees the role of FertiLab as being a trailblazer willing and able to take risks where governmental run agencies cannot (be it in opening the original space, to holding the areas first micro-seed fund pitch competition, to crafting the ID8 incubator course).

 FertiLab Co-Founder, Executive Director, and ex officio Board of Directors Member

-Much like the other FertiLab Thinkubator co-founders, Shula was motivated by the belief Eugene/Springfield could be a hot bed of technology startups fueling economic development – giving talented people a reason to live in the area.
-But as an experienced manager who had led large and complex multidisciplinary programs within a global biotechnology company Shula saw the path to solve the problem somewhat differently.
-Shula saw that to make an effective community FertiLab needed to go beyond just providing a home, an education, and a community but needed to work with all the members and partners to understand their individual needs and motivators and to become an advocate for them.
-And since she became the Executive Director and Manager of the FertiLab she has pushed not only the physical site to be molded to the members needs but has become a vocal advocate to the city and within the state for the startup community and our members.
+Much like the other FertiLab Thinkubator co-founders, Shula was motivated by the belief Eugene/Springfield could be a hotbed of technology startups fueling economic development – giving talented people a reason to live in the area.
+But as an experienced manager who had led large and complex multidisciplinary programs within a global biotechnology company, Shula saw the path to solve the problem somewhat differently.
+Shula saw that to contribute to a vibrant entrepreneurial sector, FertiLab needed to go beyond just providing a home, an education, and a community but needed to work with all the members and partners to understand their individual needs and motivations.
+And since she became the Executive Director and Manager of FertiLab she has pushed not only the physical site to respond to the members needs, but has become a vocal advocate with the city and within the state for the startup community.
 Thanks to her leadership FertiLab has more than just the strength of its conviction but it has some muscle and some bite too.

 FertiLab Co-Founder and Secretary of the Board of Directors

-As Vice President of the successful BioTech company Floragenex (http://www.floragenex.com/) Jason has seen first hand how difficult, and often times lonely, it can be as an early stage and growth stage company in Eugene.
+As Vice President of the successful biotech company Floragenex (http://www.floragenex.com/) Jason has seen firsthand how difficult, and often times lonely, it can be as an early stage and growth stage company in Eugene.
 But, as the Director of the non-profit Disciples of Dirt (http://www.disciplesofdirt.org/) mountain bike club, Jason saw that a clear vision, steady effort, and open partnerships could unlock amazing changes in the Eugene/Springfield area.
-And with his seemingly never-ending enthusiasm and energy Jason helped to co-found the FertiLab Thinkubator in 2013 as part of his desire to boost the area economy.
+With his seemingly never-ending enthusiasm and energy Jason helped to co-found the FertiLab Thinkubator in 2013 as part of his desire to boost the area economy.

 Acting as the Secretary and Treasurer for FertiLab plays to Jason’s strengths as an analytical decision maker.
-However Jason’s motto of “measure twice cut once” belies the fact that he is also a bold risk taker.
-Believing that large opportunities await the companies (and communities) that act quickly and break new ground.
+However Jason’s motto of “measure twice cut once” belies the fact that he is also a bold risk taker and believes that large opportunities await the companies (and communities) that act quickly and break new ground.
 And we are all happy that his brand of leadership is located in Eugene.

 Board of Directors Member

 As an early supporter, collaborator, and now member of the Board of Directors of FertiLab Thinkubator, we have benefited greatly from her passion and her statewide vision for Oregon.
-It is also her belief that the entire state needs to work as a respectful team that fuels and underlies all of FertiLabs collaborations.
+It is also her belief that the entire state needs to work as a supportive team that fuels FertiLab’s collaborations.

 ID8 Program Director

 Kimmy is the most energetic person you will ever meet at FertiLab.
 And she has to be – she is co-founder of the successful startup Manage My Co-op and keeps the FertiLab community afloat and humming.
-And when it comes to new ventures her advice is straightforward – be effective.
-So if you are ever stuck we recommend talking to Kimmy and she will not mince words as she guides you on how to distill your efforts down to the most important and then do them immediately.
+And when it comes to a new venture her advice is straightforward – be effective.
+So if you are ever stuck we recommend talking to Kimmy and she will not mince words as she guides you on how to distill your efforts down to the most important tasks and then we suggest you do them immediately!